dokku/dokku-datastore/README.md

     info         Gets information about a service
     list         Lists all services of a given datastore type start        Starts a service
-    version      Return the version of the binary
+    stop         Stops a service and removes the container version      Return the version of the binary
 ```